QUOTES-Soccer-Reaction to major European clubs withdrawing from Super League | Sports-Games

 FORMER ARSENAL MANAGER ARSENE WENGER "I'm not surprised it didn't last long.
 I never believed from the start it would happen.
 It ignored the basic principles of sporting merit.
 If you ignore that you kill the domestic leagues, fans would never accept that.
 Rightly so."

-(Compiled by Arvind Sriram, Hardik Vyas and Rohith Nair in Bengaluru; Editing by Peter Rutherford, Christian Radnedge and David Clarke)
+(Compiled by Arvind Sriram, Hardik Vyas and Rohith Nair in Bengaluru; Editing by Peter Rutherford, Christian Radnedge, David Clarke and Toby Davis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)